talmolab/sleap/develop/_sources/guides/cli.md.txt

                         available GPU.
   --first-gpu           Run training on the first GPU, if available.
   --last-gpu            Run training on the last GPU, if available.
   --gpu GPU             Run training on the i-th GPU on the system.
+If 'auto', run on
+                        the GPU with the highest percentage of available memory.
+                        (default: '0')
 ```

 ## Inference and Tracking